padamsinghinda/Session_21_Assignment_1/README.md

 # Session_21_Assignment_1
-Web scraping using urllib and BeautifulSoup
+1. Extract webpage data using urllib and BeautifulSoup
+2. Find freaquencies of the data using NLTK